State cartel theory

 State cartel theory is a new concept in the field of international relations theory (IR) and belongs to the group of institutionalist approaches.
 Up to now the theory has mainly been specified with regard to the European Union (EU), but could be made much more general.
 Hence state cartel theory should consider all international governmental organizations (IGOs) as cartels made up by states.

 Terminology

 The term cartel in state cartel theory means – in very short words – an alliance of rivals.
 It is used in a neutral, strictly analytical way, not as a degradation.
 The terminology has been predominantly adopted from the old historical cartel theory of pre-World War II Europe.
 But additionally these terms have been checked and sometimes adjusted in their meanings to be able to incorporate political and governmental functions as cartel functions of the combined states.

-Methodical base and scientific background
+Methodological base and scientific background

 State cartel theory is a hybrid design made up of two or more theories, assembled in an adequate way.

 The method of theory creation consists of three steps: